 “Don’t be afraid,” the prophet answered.
-“Those who are with us are more than those who are with them” (2 Kings 6:16 NIV).

-“Don’t be afraid,” the prophet answered.
 “Those who are with us are more than those who are with them.”

-And Elisha prayed, “O LORD, open his eyes so he may see.”
-Then the LORD opened the servant’s eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha.”
-(2 Kings 6:15-17)
+And Elisha prayed, “Open his eyes, Lord, so that he may see.”
+Then the Lord opened the servant’s eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha.
+(2 Kings 6:11-16 NIV)

 Now It’s Your Turn